Nebuliser Machines

 If you order products that are eligible for VAT relief, then during the checkout process, you will have the option to declare yourself eligible for that relief.
 The process is very simple – you will see a VAT relief declaration, and a simple check box to confirm if this applies to you.

-Who qualifies for VAT relief on nebulisers?
+Who qualifies for VAT relief?

 If you are buying a product that is eligible for VAT relief and the recipient of the eligible goods has a ‘chronic illness’ such as asthma or COPD and will be using the goods for their personal or domestic use, then VAT relief can be claimed.
 A simple tick declaration during the checkout is all that is required.